selemondev/nuxt-ui-vue/README.md

 ### Import All Components

-To import all the components provided by `Nuxt UI Vue`, add `NuxtLabsUI` in your main entry file as shown below:
+To import all the components provided by `Nuxt UI Vue`, add `Nuxt UI Vue` in your main entry file as shown below:

 With Nuxt-UI-Vue, you have the flexibility to register components precisely as you wish: